Why Recycling Content Should Be a Part of Your Content Strategy (& How to Do It)

-Here’s why: Executing a content strategy takes time, money, and manpower.
-Every year, you must ask yourself, “What story do we want to tell?” then reverse-engineer that answer into a series of blog posts, webinars, and social media posts that will — hopefully — convert to sales.
+It’s easy to get caught up in the day-to-day tasks of growing a business.
+But when you take a step back every so often to ask yourself, “What story do we want to tell?” and then reverse-engineer that answer into a series of blog posts, webinars, and social media posts, you get the best chance to connect with your customers and — hopefully — convert to sales.

 No one consumes content exactly the same way.

 Your audience is segmented by how they consume information.
 Some people like reading meaty blog posts, while others enjoy scrolling through tweets.
 Some enjoy skimming email snippets, and others prefer listening to podcasts.
 Your job is to meet each consumer where they’re at and speak to them through their preferred medium.